vedph/cadmus-doc/migration/graph/mappings.md

 👉 (7) this mapping is similar to the previous one; it projects a node for the father, and a triple saying that the event is from the specified father.

-#### Birth Recap
+#### Birth and Death Recap

-Here is the full code for the mappings for the birth and also the death events (which essentially has the same structure, except that it has no related entities):
+Here is the full JSON document for the mappings for the birth and also the death events (which essentially has the same structure, except that it has no related entities).
+This document can be directly imported into the database, thus seeding the mappings table, ready to be used by the Cadmus editor.

+>Usually, mappings are automatically run whenever data are saved in the Cadmus editor.
+Anyway, the [Cadmus CLI tool](https://github.com/vedph/cadmus_tool) provides commands to run mappings against a database.
+This can be used to even regenerate the full graph starting from Cadmus data.

+The document includes two main properties:

+- `namedMappings`: the dictionary of shared mappings, each keyed by its internal name.
+- `documentMappings`: the mappings instances, which may include references to the mappings in the above dictionary.

 ```json
 {